grilling guides icon.Grilling Guides

 Graphic showing 3 ways to light charc.

-When it comes to lighting charcoal grills, You’ve got a few options and some are better than others.
+When it comes to lighting a charcoal grill, You’ve got a few options and some are better than others.
 I’ll describe the main ways first and then point you in the direction we recommend.

 Option 1 — Use a Chimney Starter.